MQLib/MQLib/bin/README.md

 Index 2 : 1
 ```

-A `MQLib::MaxCutInstance` can be constructed similarly, by providing an edge list as a vector of type `MQLib::Instance::InstanceTuple`.
+A `mqlib::MaxCutInstance` can be constructed similarly, by providing an edge list as a vector of type `mqlib::Instance::InstanceTuple`.
 Node numbers are 1-indexed in the edge list.
 For instance, a Max-Cut instance with three nodes and a link of weight 3 between nodes 1 and 2 and a link of weight -2 between nodes 2 and 3 could be constructed with:

 ```
-std::vector<MQLib::Instance::InstanceTuple> edgeList;
+std::vector<mqlib::Instance::InstanceTuple> edgeList;
-edgeList.push_back(MQLib::Instance::InstanceTuple(std::make_pair(1, 2), 3.0));
+edgeList.push_back(mqlib::Instance::InstanceTuple(std::make_pair(1, 2), 3.0));
-edgeList.push_back(MQLib::Instance::InstanceTuple(std::make_pair(2, 3), -2.0));
+edgeList.push_back(mqlib::Instance::InstanceTuple(std::make_pair(2, 3), -2.0));
-MQLib::MaxCutInstance mi(edgeList, 3);
+mqlib::MaxCutInstance mi(edgeList, 3);
 ```

 ### Accessing New Best Solutions and Implementing Custom Termination Criteria with Callbacks